 Other sources of retirement income include:

-- non-retirement savings, including savings accounts, certificate of deposits, and brokerage accounts
+- Non-retirement savings, including savings accounts, certificate of deposits, and brokerage accounts

-- income from employment sources, like part-time work
+- Income from employment sources, like part-time work

-- real estate investments.
+- Real estate investments.

 Another retirement income tool worth considering is life insurance.
-Even though many people only think of it as a way to provide for their family after death, it can also help supplement retirement income.
+Even though many people only think of pensions as a way to provide for their family after death, it can also help supplement retirement income.